M3-org/research/README.md

 This is a place for collaborative research on the open metaverse.
 Feel free to be creative.

+New here?
+Read the charter to see what we're about: https://github.com/M3-org/charter

 ![](https://i.imgur.com/7MVQZ8H.jpg)

 Have an idea?
 There are separate opportunities from the bi-weekly gatherings to conduct collaborative field research with the [M3 organization](https://github.com/M3-org) by opening issues to form your proposal.